Swathi-sk98/namedEntityExtractor-/README.md

 · Type the INPUT .And click submit.

 · Command prompt #5: MONGODB: Check for the output (stored entities) in mongodb.
+.
+To view the contents in the web page, change the URL to /view_contents.